 According to some recent studies, social media can be a powerful lead generation tool:

-- 74% of online adults use social networking sites.
+- 72% of adults use social networking sites.

 - Three in five SMBs say they’ve gained new customers by using social media.

 When you take into consideration the cost of traditional marketing and compare it to social media marketing, it becomes clear that social media marketing comes out on top.
 Even a small business with a low marketing budget can afford using Facebook Ads or investing in Promoted Pins.

 But even if your budget doesn’t allow for any type of marketing investment, you can still benefit from using social media to develop your small business social media marketing strategy.

 Additionally, social media gives you a direct access to your ideal audience, both your current and your future prospects.